CrazyBong/fastapi-bank-service/README.md

 ## Time Taken

-Approximately 45mins to complete the assignment.
+Approximately 1 hour 30 mins to complete the assignment.